 - Nordstrom – Hit or miss but sometimes you can find darling things from the Peek brand which has darling clothes.
 I wrote about it here.

 - The Tot – They are definitely a modern company but funny how it’s becoming trendy to dress a little classic.
 I’ve seen darling dresses and coats here.
-This baby dress and this dress are expensive but adorable.

 - Bailey Boys